mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

     In a bi-directional many-to-many mapping table the owning side of the relation is randomly selected.
 If you add this hint to one foreign key of the m2m-table, you can define the owning side for Doctrine.

+  * `{d:cascade}persist, merge, remove, detach, all{/d:cascade}`

+    You can specify Doctrine cascade options as a comment on a foreign key.
+The will be generated into the Annotation. ([Reference](http://doctrine-orm.readthedocs.org/en/latest/reference/working-with-associations.html#transitive-persistence-cascade-operations))

+  * `{d:fetch}EAGER{/d:fetch}`

+    You can specify the fetch type for relations in the comment of a foreign key.
+(EAGER or LAZY, doctrine default is LAZY)

+  * `{d:orphanRemoval}true{/d:orphanRemoval}`

+    Another option you can set in the comments of foreign key. ([Reference](http://doctrine-orm.readthedocs.org/en/latest/reference/working-with-associations.html#orphan-removal))

 ### Option list for Propel Xml

   * `namespace`